- Home Improvement

 For more information see Door Closer Basics

-Many door closer manufacturers make concealed overhead closers for use on aluminum storefront applications.
+Many door closer manufacturers make concealed overhead door closers for use on aluminum storefront applications.
 The ones I encounter most often are:

 - Dorma RTS88 series